bgamari/ghc-wiki-import/status/october06.md

 >

 We (finally) released **GHC 6.6** in October 2006.
 There was an extended period of release-candidate testing, so we fondly hope that this will be a relatively stable release.
 The main improvement over GHC 6.4 is support for SMP systems - now GHC can execute several Haskell threads on different cpus/cores.
-There also many other improvements, listed at [
+There also many other improvements, listed in the [
 Release notes](http://haskell.org/ghc/docs/6.6/html/users_guide/release-6-6.html).
 To get GHC 6.6, go to [Download](http://www.haskell.org/ghc/download_ghc_66.html).
 Significant new features, all described in more detail in the [ release notes](http://haskell.org/ghc/docs/6.6/html/users_guide/release-6-6.html), include: